Home

 Nutritional Value of Food and Recipes Guidelines

 The breakdown of the nutritional value of food is provided in a food nutrition facts label for all our recipes.
-Reading a food label and understanding food nutritional values or nutrition facts in food, will help you to choose recipes with lower fat or fewer calories, foods for healthy snacks and acceptable for special diets.
+Reading a food label and understanding food nutritional values or nutrition facts in food, will help you to choose recipes with lower fat or fewer calories, foods for healthy snacks and those that are acceptable for special diets.

 Please note our food nutritional information here is approximate (just like every one else’s) and the total does not include possible substitutions, optional ingredients and ingredients without a measurement (to taste).

-Lose-Weight-With-Us.com uses the USDA nutritional database to compute the total nutritional value of food on our recipes.
-The total nutritional value of food is figured on a per-serving basis including all foods in the ingredients list (simply total the nutrition information for all ingredients in the recipes and then divide by number of servings).
+The total nutritional value of food is calculated on a per-serving basis including all foods in the ingredients list (simply total the nutrition information for all ingredients in the recipes and then divide by the number of servings).

 The following nutritional value of food information is included: calories, total fat, saturated fat, monounsaturated fat, cholesterol, carbohydrate, protein, fiber, sodium and potassium.
 Numbers less than 0.5 are rounded down to 0; 0.5 to 0.9 are rounded up to 1.